Print

 Description

-This Strawberry Cream Cake Roll is the lightest and most airy sponge cake and it’s filled with a delectable strawberry filling made of homemade whipped cream and strawberry compote.
+This Strawberry Cream Cake Roll is the lightest and most airy sponge cake and it’s filled with a delectable filling made of homemade whipped cream and cream cheese.

 Ingredients